eligabsoriano/eligabsoriano/README.md

 ---

 ## 👤 About
-Focused on backend engineering and modern web development, I create scalable systems using JavaScript, Python, PHP, and TypeScript.
-I work across APIs, full-stack solutions, and cloud services while exploring mobile development to stay flexible as a developer.
-Recently, I've been diving deeper into AI and machine learning—integrating intelligent features into projects and using generative AI to enhance development workflows and build smarter applications.
+Focused on backend engineering, modern web development, and mobile development, I build scalable systems and clean architectures using JavaScript, Python, PHP, and TypeScript.
+I work across APIs, full-stack solutions, and cloud services to create reliable, efficient applications.
+Lately, I've been diving deeper into AI and machine learning—integrating intelligent features into projects and using generative AI to enhance development workflows and build smarter applications.

 ---